Get started

 SSH check mode lets you require SSH connections to be further verified before establishing the connection.
 Check mode requires re-authentication on the device initiating the connection.
 The SSH initialization provides a URL for signing in.
 The sign-in attempt may also trigger any identity provider 2FA/MFA or other risk-based challenges.

-Example of check mode requiring a user to re-authenticate their session in a browser
+Example of check mode requiring a user to re-authenticate their session in a browser.

-Once re-authenticated to a destination, the user can access the device and any other device on the tailnet without re-verification for the next 12 hours.
+Once re-authenticated to a destination, the user can access the device and any other device in the tailnet without re-verification for the next 12 hours.
 If a different check period is specified for the connection, then the user can access specifically this device without re-verification for the duration of the check period.
 For example, if a check period of 10 minutes is specified, if the user has not re-authenticated within the last 10 minutes, they will be asked to re-authenticate even if they have re-authenticated within the last 12 hours.

 Check mode is optional and not enabled by default.
 Check mode is only available for Tailscale SSH connections.